 Blame serves no purpose

 All that said, it doesn’t really matter how you got to this place with alcohol.
 Blaming other people or external factors can be dangerous.
-The moment you start pointing the finger of blame at external elements is the moment you create your own license to fail.
+The moment you start pointing the finger of blame at external elements.
+This is the moment you create your own license to fail.

 The only true way to deal with alcohol use disorder is to forgive those who introduced you to the drug and take 100% responsibility to dealing with the problem.